 The Cloudera Navigator data management component is implemented in two distinct roles—Navigator Audit Server, and Navigator Metadata Server—that run on the Cloudera Management Service.
 These roles can be added during the initial Cloudera Manager installation, or added later to an existing Cloudera Manager cluster.

 The steps on this page are for installing Cloudera Navigator as part of a new Cloudera Manager cluster installation and for adding the service to an existing cluster.
-For information about upgrading an existing deployment, see Upgrading the Cloudera Navigator Data Management Component.
+For information about upgrading an existing deployment, see Upgrading Cloudera Navigator Data Management.

 - Minimum Recommended Memory and Disk Space

 - Configuring a Database for Cloudera Navigator

 - Adding Cloudera Navigator Roles During the Cloudera Manager Installation Process

 - Adding Cloudera Navigator Data Management Roles to an Existing Cloudera Manager Cluster